-Here we go with a Single Game NFL DFS slate for Monday Night Football of Week 9.
-Tonight’s matchup is between the Patriots and Jets with New England listed as a 10 point road favorite with an over/under of 41.5.
+Here we go with the Single Game NFL DFS slate for Monday Night Football of Week 11.
+Tonight’s matchup is between the Rams and Buccaneers with Tampa Bay checking in as a four-point home favorite.
+The over/under currently rests at 48.5 total points.

 We’ll highlight the top picks and best bargains to assemble a cash-inducing lineup.
 On top of that, the “additional notes” section will feature several tournament selections while adding context to the rest of this slate.

 We will be producing these articles for Thursday and Monday primetime matchups every week, so be sure to bookmark the Rotoworld Daily page for those occasions - not to mention all the other fantastic daily fantasy content.

 Tom Brady - QB - Tampa Bay (DK: $11,000 / FD: $16,000)